Rehabilitation bond calculator

 Authority holders can lodge bonds with Earth Resources Regulation in the form a bank guarantee issued by a bank registered by the Australian Prudential Regulatory Authority (APRA) to operate in Australia.
 Alternatively, authority holders can lodge cash bonds for sites with an estimated rehabilitation liability up to $50,000.

-The bond calculator was updated on 20 December 2021 to include the current estimated costs for common site rehabilitation activities.
+The bond calculator is updated annually to include current estimated costs for common site rehabilitation activities.

-- Updating the costing rates for Consumer Price Index changes
+- updating the costing rates for Consumer Price Index (CPI) changes

 Earth Resources Regulation will implement a progressive program of bond reviews with an initial focus on the following priorities:

-- High risk sites nearing the end of their resource life and/or under administration, including sites where action might be required to protect public safety, land, infrastructure and the environment.
+- high risk sites nearing the end of their resource life and/or under administration, including sites where action may be required to protect public safety, land, infrastructure and the environment

 The updated bond calculator will be used to estimate the rehabilitation liabilities for all new exploration, mining and quarrying sites.

-The new calculator is based on a risk-based approach, with an aim to encourage operators to plan ahead for site rehabilitation at a lower cost.
+The bond calculator is based on a risk-based approach, with an aim to encourage operators to plan ahead for site rehabilitation at a lower cost.